Bang Bang Shrimp is crispy fried shrimp tossed in a creamy sweet and spicy sauce. Usually served as a popular appetizer.

-We have only been to Bonefish Grill a few times but this is our favorite dish on the menu.
-So I decided to give the Bang Bang Shrimp from Bonefish a try.
+We have only been to Bonefish Grill a few times, but this is our favorite dish on the menu.
+So I decided to give the copycat Bang Bang Shrimp from Bonefish a try.

 Very few ingredients are required.
 I bet you already have these staples at home. (maybe not the shrimp)

 - Mayonaisse or “salad dressing” such as Miracle Whip (sweet mayonnaise).

 - Sweet chili sauce, sriracha, rice wine vinegar, and salt.